-The foam, or froth, on top of the juice is made up of mostly air, with a little bit of juice mixed into it.
-You tend to get it a lot more if you use a centrifugal juicer because this type of juicer has a spinning blade inside it that extracts juice that runs very quickly.
-The high speeds cause lots of air to get caught inside your fresh juice.
-This air forms tiny little air bubbles that all stick together and this is the froth on top of your juice.
-This foam isn’t dangerous, it’s perfectly safe to drink, but it doesn’t taste the best, so it’s up to you whether or not your drink it.
+The reason you tend to get it a lot more if you use a centrifugal juicer because this type of juicer has a fast spinning blade inside it that extracts juice.
+The high speeds cause lots of air to get caught inside your fresh juice which forms tiny little air bubbles that all stick together and this is the froth on top of your juice.

 During my research, I found out a little more on how to stop foam from forming, what to do with it if you get it and whether or not you lose any nutrition in it.

 Read on for more!